History of Glasgow: Gloom and revival

 The 1970s and early 1980s were dark periods in the history of the city, as steelworks, coal mines, engine factories and other heavy industries went out of business.
 This led to mass unemployment and high levels of urban decay.
 In the late 1960s a moral panic swept Glasgow with media and police attention focused on new youth gangs that were younger, more violent and more dangerous than the Glasgow razor gangs of the 1920s and 1930s.
+By the end of the 1970s, with many of the planned suburbs and new housing estates constructed just a decade or two earlier already sliding into decline, the city was beginning to rethink its social housing strategy with an acknowledgement that the policy of 'comprehensive development' pursued in the wake of the Bruce Report had been too draconian and destructive.
+The GEAR initiative (Glasgow Eastern Area Renewal) in 1977 began a wholesale programme of refurbishment to both the inter-war and historic tenement housing stock in favour of demolition, a trend which soon spread to other areas of the city.
+Initiatives to stimulate local enterprise with new industrial parks and incentives for start-up businesses were put into place by the Scottish Development Agency.

-Since the mid-80s however, the city has enjoyed an economic and cultural renaissance — a financial district consisting of a number of new, purpose-built office buildings has rapidly developed in the western end of the city centre, and this has become home to many well-known banks, consultancy and IT firms, legal practices, and insurance companies.
+Since the mid-80s, the city has enjoyed an economic and cultural renaissance – a financial district consisting of a number of new, purpose-built office buildings has rapidly developed in the western end of the city centre, and this has become home to many well-known banks, consultancy and IT firms, legal practices, and insurance companies.
 Between 1998 and 2001, the city's burgeoning financial service sector grew at a rate of 30%.

 In the suburbs, numerous leisure and retail developments have been built on the former sites of factories and heavy industries.
 Glasgow is the premier site for call-centres in Britain.
 Critics argue that such new developments are relatively fragile and do not offer as many highly skilled long-term employment opportunities, owing to their dependence on the service sector rather than manufacturing.